aivlys7/cse15l-lab-reports/lab1.md

 ![Image](cd_no_argument_update.png)

-<p>The working directory is /home ==/lecture1/==</p>
+<p>The working directory is /home/lecture1</p>
-<p>I got the output because the function of the command cd is to change directory.
-Since I am already in the directory of /home, there is nothing changed although there is no argument.</p>
+<p>I got the output od backing to the /home directory because the function of the command cd is to change directory.
+When there is no argument, the default action of the command is to go back to the /home directory.</p>
 <p>It is not an error because there is no error message and the output shows that the command of cd functions rightly.</p>

 `cd` **directory**